cj-praveen/YouTube-Music-API/README.md

 # YouTubeMusicAPI

-A tiny fast Python package which helps to find a song or track existing on [YouTube Music](https://music.youtube.com/).
+A tiny, fast Python package for searching for songs on [YouTube Music](https://music.youtube.com/).

 ```
 pip install YouTubeMusicAPI==2.6.0